matthias-mayr/Cartesian-Impedance-Controller/README.md

 ## Repository and Contributions
 The main public code repository is at: https://github.com/matthias-mayr/Cartesian-Impedance-Controller

 Issues and pull requests are welcome.
-Feel free to contact the main author at <firstname>.<lastname>@cs.lth.se if you are using this implementation.
+Feel free to contact the main author at `firstname.lastname@cs.lth.se` if you are using this implementation.

 ## Troubleshooting
 ### Compilation - A required package was not found